Stamp Duty On Property Purchase In Top Indian Cities

 Stamp duty in Hyderabad

 You have to pay a stamp duty of 7.5 per cent to buy a property in Hyderabad, the city of Nizams.

-In the West Bengal capital, for a property in Kolkata panchayat area you have to pay a stamp duty of five per cent of the value of the property, and six per cent in municipal areas and corporation areas.
-Last year, the city administration notified that you would have to pay an additional one per cent stamp duty in both urban and rural areas, if the market value of the property exceeds Rs 40 lakh.
+In the West Bengal capital, for a property in the Kolkata panchayat area, you have to pay a stamp duty of five per cent of the value of the property and six per cent in municipal areas and corporation areas.
+You have to pay an additional one per cent stamp duty in both, urban and rural areas, if the market value of the property exceeds Rs 40 lakhs.